Warfley/LazWebsockets/Readme.md

 It can thereby easiely built only using fpc without Lazarus or complicated makefiles.

 ## Installation
-There is currently no Lazarus package, as this is in quite an early phase.
-To use, simply add `websockets.pas` and `utilities.pas` to your project and start hacking
+There is a Lazarus package file (`websockets.lpk`) in this repository that can be used for Lazarus projects.
+An other option is to simply add the `src` directory to your unit search path.

 ## Usage & Functionality
-For a simple example server see the `example.lpi` Lazarus project.
+For a simple example server see the `chatServer.pas` in the examples directory.
 ### Setting up the Server
 To create a `TWebSocketServer` the constructor mirrors the constructor of `ssockets.TInetServer` and can be called with either only a port, or an address, port and optionally a `ssockets.TSocketHandler` (e.g. to provide TLS support).
 So in order to create a simple WebSocket listener on port 8080 we can simply use: